After all these years, is typing in caps still considered yelling?

 Additional questions follow: “Were they really ‘yelling’ at me?”
 “Does typing in red caps mean more than plain caps?”

 They’ve read that caps mean yelling online but aren’t sure how someone they know typing that way applies specifically to them.
-It is not always that they intend to yell; more so, they are emphasizing what is capped.
+They do not always intend to yell; more so, they are emphasizing what is capped.

-What is risky in communicating in this manner is that the level of emphasis is subjective.
-I cannot know what intensity was intended without seeing the entire email for context or knowing the person and their relationship.
-Those who know each other often have difficulty determining the implied level of emphasis.
+What is risky about communicating in this manner is that the level of emphasis is subjective.
+I cannot know the intended intensity without seeing the entire email for context or knowing the person and their relationship.
+Those who know each other often assume more when determining the implied level of emphasis and subsequent emotions that follow.

 That’s The Rub